trdroid/MEAN-Sample-Apps/PicShare/README.md

 ### Create a Group

-Create a group that is assigned with administrative privileges, so that users who are meant to administer the app can be assigned to this group.
+Create a group that is assigned with administrative privileges, so that users who are meant to administer the app can be added to this group.

 <img src="_misc/Creating%20a%20group.png"/>